KazanExpress/wms-backend-test-task/README.md

-# KazanExpres test for Java/Kotlin backend developer
+# KazanExpress test for Java/Kotlin backend developer
 Here lies the description of the test task for Java/Kotlin backend position applicants.
 ## Task goal
 There is a microservice architecture which contains 3 microservices.
 Each service has external REST endpoints to support several types of clients (web, android, ios).
 To display the page with orders for a certain customers the information should be obtained from all three microservices: customer-service to display name of the customer, order-service to display all orders, product-service to display product information in orders.
 In this case, requests can be made asynchronously: